mbalagot12/wwt-docs/docs/a_wired/a04_lab.md

     ![Campus Studio](./assets/images/a03/notify/04_notify_1.png)

-6. Type in a `cvaas-alerts@arista.com` in the email address field.
+6. Type in `cvaas-alerts@arista.com` in the email address field.
 This is a shared email address that you can receive emails at during this lab and check the `Send notification when events are resolved` checkbox.
 Click the `Save` button in the upper right hand side of the screen to save your new receiver.

     ![Campus Studio](./assets/images/a03/notify/04_notify_2.png)